 As noted above, one of the most common complications of breast augmentation is the development of capsular contracture.
 This is a thickening and hardening of the thin capsule that forms around any permanent implant, including breast implants.
 The thickened capsule tries to contract the implant into the smallest volume possible (thereby minimizing surface tension).
 In greater than 95% of patients, the capsule remains thin and soft and undetectable by the patient.
 In a small minority of patients the reaction is more vigorous and the capsular thickens.
 Dr. Zemmel uses several ways to limit the amount of scar production before, during, and after surgery.

 Dr. Zemmel will advise you on several methods to optimize your wound healing.
 If you are smoker you will quit smoking 4 to 6 weeks before surgery.
 Smoking reduces the amount of oxygen and nutrients delivered to the wound bed and severely inhibits wound healing.

 Capsular contracture also may be influenced by the amount of contamination during surgery.
 This contamination is not significant enough to cause a robust infection, but serves as an irritant to the breast pocket causing contracture.
 Dr. Zemmel maintains the highest level of sterile technique in the operating room to reduce the amount of bacteria around the implant.
 It is also important to limit potential germ contamination during surgery by proper hygiene in the days before surgery.
 Dr. Zemmel will instruct you to take a thorough shower the evening before and morning of surgery using an antibacterial soap such as Dial.
-A betadine prep is done while preparing you for surgery.
+A betadine prep is done while you are prepared for breast augmentation surgery.

 Finally, Dr. Zemmel instructs all patients to begin early, vigorous post-operative massage of the implants.
 He will instruct you on the time and course and technique of breast massage.
 Most patients begin breast massage 7 to 10 days after surgery as tolerated.